ibm-cloud-docs/sap/sap-terraform-multi-tier-anydb-nonhana.md

 A VPC is a private space in {{site.data.keyword.cloud_notm}} where you can run an isolated environment with custom network policies.
 The variables that you define are used by the scripts to provision the following VPC infrastructure resources for you:

-*	1 VPC where you provision your virtual server instance
+*	1 VPC where you provision your virtual server instance.
-*	1 security group and rules for this security group to allow DNS and SSH connections to your virtual server instance and all outbound traffic
+*	1 security group and rules for this security group to allow DNS and SSH connections to your virtual server instance and all outbound traffic.
-*	1 subnet to enable networking in your VPC
+*	1 subnet to enable networking in your VPC.
-*	2 virtual server instances (1 SAP App VSI and 1 DB(anydb) instance server VSI)
+*	2 virtual server instances (1 SAP App VSI and 1 DB(anydb) instance server VSI).
-*	2 storage volumes, 1 for swap and 1 for data for SAP app VSI and 4 storage 1 x SWAP and 3 x DATA volumes for DB VSI
+*	2 storage volumes, 1 for swap and 1 for data for SAP app VSI and 4 storage 1 x SWAP and 3 x DATA volumes for DB VSI.
-*	2 floating IP address that you use to access your VPC virtual server instances over the public network

-The VSIs are configured with Red Hat Enterprise Linux 7.x for SAP Applications (amd64) and they have at least two SSH keys that are configured to access as root user.
+The VSIs are configured with Red Hat Enterprise Linux 8.x for SAP Applications (amd64) and Suse Enterprise Linux 15 (amd64) and they have at least one SSH key that are configured to access as root user.
 The VSIs have the following storage volumes:

 DB virtual server instance disks:
 •	1x 40 GB disk with 10 IOPS / GB - SWAP
 •	1 x 32 GB disk with 10 IOPS / GB - DATA (DB LOG)
 •	1x 64 GB disk with 10 IOPS / GB - DATA (DB ARCHIVE LOG)
 •	1 x 128/256 GB disk with 10 IOPS / GB – DATA
-•	1 floating IP address that you use to access your VPC virtual server instance over the public network

 SAP app virtual server instance disks:
 •	1x 40 GB disk with 10 IOPS / GB - SWAP